Rome to Sicily

 This morning, take the short bus ride to Amalfi Town.
 Your leader will take you for a half-day hike along the narrow trail of the famous Sentiero Degli Dei (the Path of the Gods) which, until quite recently, was followed by mules and donkeys as they traversed the dramatic landscape.
 This path winds its way through unique scenery and boasts unrivalled views along the coast.
 Walk through forests and fields of wildflowers, olive groves and vineyards, past ancient stone huts and beside sheer walls of granite.
 See the local farmers tending their crops by hoe and herds of goats feeding beside the trail.
 The trail ends in Positano, where there will be ample time to explore and maybe take a dip in the sea.
 Return to Minori by ferry and bus.
 As tonight marks your final evening together, maybe gather your fellow travellers for a celebratory feast to cap off your Italian adventure.

-Today you travel to Naples, the vibrant city celebrated as the birthplace of pizza.
+Ciao!
+Welcome to Italy.
+Your adventure begins in Naples – the vibrant city celebrated as the birthplace of pizza.
 Naples is also known for its rich history and is home to many narrow, winding streets and ancient churches.
-Most of the day is free for you, but please make sure you will attend a welcome meeting at 6 pm tonight where you’ll meet your new group leader and fellow travellers.
+You’ll have a welcome meeting at 6 pm tonight to meet your trip leader and fellow travellers.
+If you arrive early, perhaps stroll along the coast and find a little eatery for a pizza dinner, a glass of local wine and a view of the Gulf of Naples.

 This morning, you’ll travel to Civita by boat, train and private vehicle.
 Founded by Albanian refugees in the Middle Ages, Civita is recognised by the Italian government as home to an ethnic minority.
 The Civitesi speak Arberesh, a unique blend of Italian and Albanian, found only here and in parts of Sicily.
 Explore this fascinating village on foot, visit a local shop to sample regional delights or take a scenic walk in the hills.

-Make sure you get a good breakfast this morning as you have the option to hike up Mount Sellaro, one of the peaks of Pollino National Park.
-But before you tackle this rocky mountain, stop by Cerchiara di Calabria, a little town in the National Park best known for its bread.
-Perhaps stock up on some of the tasty local produce and then continue your journey to a remote sanctuary built by Byzantine monks, perched on a rocky hillside.
-The hiking path begins just beyond the sanctuary – although it's a reasonably long trek, at 2.5 hours, it is well worth it for the summit views of the Achaean coast.
+Make sure you get a good breakfast this morning as you have the option to hike up Mount Sellaro – one of the peaks of Pollino National Park.
+On the way to the mountain, stop by Cerchiara di Calabria – a little town in the National Park best known for its bread.
+Maybe stock up on some of the tasty local produce, then continue to a remote sanctuary built by Byzantine monks, on the rocky hillside.
+The hike path begins just beyond the sanctuary – although it's a reasonably long trek, it’s well worth the summit views of the Achaean coast.
 If you decide the hike isn’t for you, you can still enjoy the National Park.
 With sheer cliffs, narrow canyons and a diverse range of wildlife – including the peregrine falcon, eagle owl and the recently reintroduced Egyptian vulture – this area is a wildlife lover’s paradise.
-Feel free to ask your local leader for restaurant recommendations for dinner tonight.

-If the weather permits, you’ll embark on a boat trip to the island of Stromboli.
-Here, you’ll visit San Vincenzo, where you can swim in the deep blue sea of the Aeolian Islands, shop along the main street or dine at a local restaurant.
-Depending on the season, you’ll depart Stromboli in the evening and cruise to the Sciara del Fuoco (Steam of Fire) to witness the path of lava that flows during Stromboli's eruptions.
+If the weather permits, you’ll set out on a boat trip to the island of Stromboli this morning.
+When you arrive, visit San Vincenzo, where you can swim in the blue sea of the Aeolian Islands, shop along the main street or dine at a local restaurant.
+Depending on the season, you’ll depart Stromboli in the evening and cruise to the Sciara del Fuoco (Steam of Fire) to see the path of lava that flows during Stromboli's eruptions.

-Depart from Tropea by train as you travel on to Reggio Calabria, the gateway to Sicily.
-The city’s placement in a major earthquake zone has caused much destruction over the years, meaning only a few historical sites remain in comparison to the rest of Italy.
-However, this has resulted in a charming mix of architecture, balanced between the surviving old buildings and the modern structures.
-Embark on an orientation walk, before visiting the widely renowned National Archaeological Museum of Reggio.
-This building is arguably the most important tourism destination that the region has to offer, featuring an excellent collection of exhibits from Greek-influenced sites across Calabria, including the Bronzi di Riace, two giant bronze statues found on the sea floor in the 70s.
-Later in the evening, perhaps hunt down some of the city's spectacular restaurants for grilled swordfish or pasta with cauliflower and broccoli (both are dishes typical to the area) and a glass of local wine, or wander past the city’s panoramic waterfront.
+Take a train to Reggio Calabria – the gateway to Sicily.
+The city is in a major earthquake zone and has experienced much destruction over the years, leaving fewer historical sites compared to the rest of Italy.
+However, this has resulted in a unique mix of old buildings and modern structures, which you’ll see on an orientation walk.
+Visit the renowned National Archaeological Museum of Reggio – this museum is home to a collection of exhibits from Greek-influenced sites across Calabria, including the Bronzi di Riace (two giant bronze statues found on the seafloor in the 1970s).
+Tonight, maybe hunt down one of the city's best restaurants for local dishes like grilled swordfish or pasta with cauliflower and broccoli.

-Wake up without an alarm today, you’ve got the day at your leisure to explore Syracuse however you like.
-Perhaps, wander through the streets and check out the crumbling building facades and balconies supported for centuries by a host of stone lions, tigers, bears, dragons, moors, satyrs, devils, angels, kings, paupers, wenches and cherubs.
-Perhaps take a boat trip around the island of Ortigia for a scenic view of the walled off cityscape.
-Or, you may want to participate in an optional visit to the Neapolis Archaeological Site – known as one of the world’s finest.
-Alternately, we’re sure you could fill your whole day just wandering aimlessly through this fascinating city, stopping by cafes, restaurants and perhaps grabbing a granita in the afternoon.
+Wake up without an alarm today – you’ve got the day free to explore Syracuse however you like.
+Perhaps wander through the streets and check out the crumbling building facades and balconies supported for centuries by a host of stone lions, tigers, bears, dragons, moors, satyrs, devils, angels, kings, paupers, wenches and cherubs.
+Maybe take a boat trip around the island of Ortigia for a scenic view of the walled off cityscape or visit the Neapolis Archaeological Site.
+Alternately, fill your whole day just wandering aimlessly through the city, stopping by cafes, restaurants and grabbing a granita in the afternoon.

-After breakfast today we’re setting our sights for the city of Agrigento.
-But first, there’s one quick stop along the way that simply can’t be missed – Noto, a small slightly less-known town with limestone buildings that dazzle on a sunlit afternoon.
-Our next stop is the ‘new’ baroque city of Ragusa that was completely rebuilt after the devastating earthquake of 1693, resulting in two vastly different sides to the same city.
-After exploring the tangled alleyways and baroque palazzi, travel on to the final destination for today, Agrigento.
-Arrive late in the afternoon and enjoy some free time.
-Maybe find the historic center that extends up the Colle di Girgenti hill including Via Atenea and Viale della Vittoria, where there’s a panoramic view over the valley (Valley of the Temples) and the sea for sunset.
-Plus, be sure to try the famous gelato pecorino in one of the local cafés and patisseries.
+After breakfast today, head for the city of Agrigento.
+Along the way, stop at Noto – a small town with limestone buildings that dazzle on a sunlit afternoon.
+You’ll then see the ‘new’ baroque city of Ragusa that was completely rebuilt after the devastating earthquake of 1693, resulting in two vastly different sides to the same city.
+After exploring the tangled alleyways and baroque palazzi, travel on to Agrigento.
+Arrive late in the afternoon and enjoy some free time to maybe find the historic centre that extends up the Colle di Girgenti hill.
+Head to Via Atenea and Viale della Vittoria for a panoramic view over the valley (Valley of the Temples) and the sea for sunset and be sure to try the famous gelato pecorino in one of the local cafés or patisseries.

-You’ll take a step back in time today as you explore the nearby Valley of the Temples.
+Take a step back in time today as you explore the nearby Valley of the Temples.
 Your local guide will bring this classical Greek site to life as you visit the temples of Hera, Herakles, Zeus and Castor and Pollux.
-Try to nab a window seat today, along the way you’ll enjoy magnificent views of the sweeping landscape and Mediterranean Sea.
-After the guided tour in the Valley of the Temples, you’ll head on to Marsala a coastal town in the west of Sicily.
+Try to nab a window seat today, as along the way you’ll have great views of the sweeping landscape and Mediterranean Sea.
+After the guided tour in the Valley of the Temples, you’ll head on to Marsala – a coastal town in the west of Sicily.

-Today you’ll set your sights on Palermo, but not without a few scenic stops along the way.
-First up, we’ll explore the beautifully preserved medieval town of Erice (located more than 750 metres above sea level).
+Today, set your sights on Palermo, making a few scenic stops along the way.
+First, you’ll explore the beautifully preserved medieval town of Erice.
 Despite being handed from one ruling army to the next, there are plenty of beautiful buildings in this town, each showcasing architectural styles from a varied history.
-Before you get back on the road, be sure to pick yourself up a Genovesi – a traditional Sicilian pastry filled with custard or ricotta cream.
-With a belly full of sweets, we’re on our way to the capital of Sicily – Palermo.
-On arrival in Palermo the afternoon is free for you to explore as you wish.
-You might like to wander the labyrinth of small alleyways, buzzing colourful market squares and winding roads.
+Before you get back on the road, be sure to pick yourself up a Genovesi (a traditional Sicilian pastry filled with custard or ricotta cream).
+Then, make your way to the capital of Sicily, Palermo.
+When you arrive, you’ll have a free the afternoon to explore as you wish.
+You might like to wander the labyrinth of small alleyways, buzzing market squares and winding roads.
 Or, check out some of the main monuments like the 12th century cathedral in the old heart of the city.

-Wake up excited and ready to explore the beautiful city of Palermo.
-In the morning, you’ll take part in a walking tour with a local guide where you’ll uncover symbolic places of rebellion and anti-mafia racketeering.
-Places such as the Teatro Massimo, Cape Market, Piazza della Memoria, Beati Paoli Square and more all have a rich history in civil mobilisation – plus, they are known to serve delicious street food.
-Dig in!
-You’ll get a chance to meet shop owners who have had the courage to denounce their extortionists.
-In the afternoon, you’ll have the option to visit nearby Monreale, situated in a panoramic position above Palermo with fantastic views over the city and the sea.
-You’ll get a chance to visit the cathedral here, described as one of the ‘wonders of the medieval world’, and climb to its roof.
+Take part in a walking tour with a local guide this morning and uncover symbolic places of rebellion and anti-Mafia racketeering.
+Places such as the Teatro Massimo, Cape Market, Piazza della Memoria and Beati Paoli Square all have a rich history in civil mobilisation – plus, they are known to serve delicious street food.
+You’ll get a chance to meet shop owners who have had the courage to denounce their extortionists, then you have the option to visit nearby Monreale – situated in a panoramic position above Palermo with fantastic views over the city and the sea.
+Visit the cathedral here, described as one of the ‘wonders of the medieval world’, and climb to its roof.
 Alternately, you might like to wander the city of Palermo at your own will.
-This evening, perhaps share a bite to eat and toast to the week that was with your group before the adventure comes to an end tomorrow.
+Tonight, maybe head out for dinner and toast to a beautiful adventure.

 Your adventures come to an end today after breakfast.
-If you’d like to stay and explore more in Palermo we can arrange additional accommodation on request (subject to availability).
+If you’d like to stay and explore more in Palermo, just speak to your booking agent ahead of time.

 Meals